0n0w1c/IR3_Assets_pipes/readme.md

 # IR3 Assets: pipes

-Reskins the pipes using IR3 graphical assets, if installed.
+Reskins the pipes and optionally adds a small storage tank using IR3 graphical assets, if installed.

 *Requires the manual installation of the Industrial Revolution 3 Asset Packs.*